 Free cash flow is the oxygen of any business, investing is no different.
 The most important of all the elements for any businesses to survive, which is a key to be able to thrive, is free cash flow.
 As a sea-level Sherpa planning expeditions toward the business of Financial Freedom, I have found the oxygen tanks are dividends.

-The only reason I ran the mailbox money math on these five stocks is they have been paying and raising their dividends since Norgay summited Everest, over 60 years ago.
+The only reason I ran the mailbox money math on these five stocks is they have been paying and raising their dividends since Norgay summited Everest, almost 70 years ago.
 There are plenty of other oxygen tanks to learn about that will do even better.
 Climate changes on the mountain.
 Trust but verify your tanks are filled.
 Then, just like my favorite Fiduciary Norgay, I want to study different oxygen tank technology.

 When Microsoft started raising its dividend aggressively in 2010, its yield was “only” 1.6%.
 Just when growth funds abandon a company for dead may be same time its yield is too low to attract income funds.
 Watch its free cash flow growth rate.
 The technical screens for price appreciation and the value screens for high dividend yields can both miss these stocks.